Back

 Oct 2, 2024

-Recently, I built a system that tracks the progress of a group of people sitting for a series of skill examinations.
+Hello!
+This is the first in a series of blog posts that will explore my experience developing a database-focused distributed application.
+My goal is to build a system that tracks the progress of a group of people sitting for a series of skill examinations.

 Figure 1: The data model for our application.

 Our application should make it easier for Administrators to dynamically reassign resources like Evaluators and equipment while a Session is in progress.
 There's timeline pressure on development (surprise!) and corporate doesn't know whether they're willing to commit data infrastructure at the moment.
-But, it's got to be in the cloud, and the solution must be "agile”—so we're going to start from a point of broad compatibility and make sure we understand our requirements before making commitments.
+But, it's got to be in the cloud, and the solution must be "agile” — so we're going to start from a point of broad compatibility and make sure we understand our requirements before making commitments.

 Analyzing our requirements and picking a solution